braze-inc/braze-docs/_includes/archive/short_and_long_codes.md

 While Braze is responsible for actually applying for the short code, there is some information that we need from you.
 We recommend reviewing these questions before you reach out to Braze.

 Regulations require that there are responses to all opt-in, opt-out, and help/info keyword responses.
-You will need to let us know the specific message flows (the responses you want to send to users after they send a [keyword]({{site.baseurl}}/user_guide/message_building_by_channel/sms/keywords/optin_optout/)) that you want for...
+You will need to let us know the specific message flows (the responses you want to send to users after they send a [keyword]({{site.baseurl}}/user_guide/message_building_by_channel/sms/keywords/optin_optout/)) that you want for the following situations.

 | Flow Needed | Type | Example |
 | ----------- | ---- | ------- |